mariuszciaston/Grab-All-Magnets/README.md

 ## How to Use

-• Install the extension from the Chrome Web Store
+• Install the extension <!-- from the Chrome Web Store-->

 • Navigate to a page with magnet links